Rachael Harris: Career

 Harris had guest roles on The Sarah Silverman Program in 2007 and 2008 and played Cooper in the ABC sitcom Notes from the Underbelly from 2007–2010.
 In 2008, she acted in CSI: Crime Scene Investigation and Desperate Housewives.

 In 2009 Harris had a role in the comedy The Hangover, playing Melissa, the domineering, abusive girlfriend to Ed Helms's character Stu.
 She also made an appearance on ABC's Cougar Town, playing Shanna, a woman who was the "nemesis" of Jules.

 In 2010 she was in The Good Guys, a Super Bowl commercial for the 2010 Census, and Off-Broadway, she performed in Love, Loss, and What I Wore.
 From 2010–2012, she played Susan Heffley in the original Diary of a Wimpy Kid film trilogy.
 On ABC, she made a guest appearance in the Modern Family 2011 episode "Caught in the Act" as Amelia, a restaurateur and mother to a playmate of Lily Pritchett.
 She appeared in Suits from 2012–2019 as Sheila Sazs, Louis Litt's on-and-off again love interest.
 She was in an episode of The Office in 2013.

 In March 2014, Harris began a new role in the series Surviving Jack with Chris Meloni.
 In March 2015, Harris was cast as Linda, Lucifer's therapist in the Netflix original series Lucifer.

 In 2018, Harris appeared alongside Cheryl Hines on the reality TV series Hell's Kitchen.
 They both sat at the blue team's chef's table in the episode "Hell Freezes Over".

 Personal life

 Harris was married to actor Adam Paul from 2003 to 2008.

-Harris and violinist Christian Hebel eloped on April 30, 2015, and married in New York City.
+Harris and violinist Christian Hebel married on April 30, 2015.
 They have two sons, born in 2016 and 2018.
 Harris filed for divorce from Hebel in 2019.